Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Juni 2026 01.54.10 UTC
+- WIB: Kamis, 4 Juni 2026 05.02.46 UTC
-- WITA: Kamis, 4 Juni 2026 02.54.10 UTC
+- WITA: Kamis, 4 Juni 2026 06.02.46 UTC
-- WIT: Kamis, 4 Juni 2026 03.54.10 UTC
+- WIT: Kamis, 4 Juni 2026 07.02.46 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude